Marc & Mentat

 Success in simulation of a manufacturing process is governed by a product’s strength in nonlinear analysis capabilities and multiphysics, especially thermal-structural coupling.
 Marc’s superior nonlinear solution aided by its ease and robustness of contact and automatic remeshing make it an ideal solution for simulating manufacturing processes like various forming operations, forging, welding, quenching and curing

 You can drive Marc capabilities through the common GUI offered by Patran or Marc Mentat, two pre- and post processors that work with Marc.
 Mentat also provides the unique ability to process large problems in parallel using the domain decomposition technique.
 Loading conditions can originate from physical tests or virtual tests using Adams.
-MSC AFEA is a bundled version of Patran and Marc.
+AFEA is a bundled version of Patran and Marc.